Education

 Master of Education Professional Counseling

 I completed my Master of Education in Professional Counseling at the University of Oklahoma, which provided me with a strong foundation in evidence-based clinical practice, diagnosis, and relational dynamics across the lifespan.
 Through practicum and internship experiences, I gained direct experience working with individuals, couples, and families in both community and private practice settings.
-My graduate work emphasized ethical practice, trauma-informed care, and the integration of theory with the clinical application
+My graduate work emphasized ethical practice, trauma-informed care, and the integration of theory with clinical application.

 2007 - 2009